-When Dolly Parton returned to the variety television scene with ABC's Dolly, she recruited one of the decade's most recognizable stars for the Sept.
+When Dolly Parton returned to the variety show scene with ABC's Dolly, she recruited one of the decade's most recognizable stars for the Sept.
 27, 1987 premiere episode.
 She brought along Hulk Hogan's 24 and one-half inch pythons, brother, and even wrote a wrestling-themed song for the occasion.

 Per an introduction recorded for a series retrospective, Parton read in a tabloid that she'd fall in love with a 300 pound professional wrestler.
 This affair would even lead to a song and music video.
 Never one to take herself too seriously, Parton proved them half-true with a music video for "Headlock on My Heart," co-starring the most famous grappler in the world.

 Despite playing the song's main character Starlight Starbright, Hogan comes out in his usual red and yellow garb.
 He's even wearing the WWF (now WWE) world title belt.
 Maybe the deal struck with Marvel Comics to use the Hulk name didn't include appearances in country music videos?
 Regardless, WWE likely welcomed the free publicity provided by these pretty glaring references to Hogan's real job.